Esquites (Elote in a Cup)

-Welcome to the delicious flavors of elote in a cup (aka esquites).
-This Mexican street corn salad is loaded with toasted corn, a creamy drizzle, salty crumble of cotija, and plenty of fresh cilantro and lime juice along with a sprinkle of tajin to bring it all together.
-It’s an easy recipe and truly my favorite way to eat corn!
-Add extra cheese and you can turn it into elote dip!
+If you love the bright and vibrant flavors of Mexican street corn, you’ll love this esquites (aka elote in a cup).
+This street corn salad is layered with toasted corn, a creamy drizzle, and a salty crumble of cotija, and finished with plenty of fresh cilantro, bright lime juice, and a sprinkle of Tajin to bring it all together.
+It’s one of our favorite ways to eat corn, and we make it whenever tacos are on the menu!
+Add in some extra cheese, and you can turn it into elote dip. 😊

 Elote in a cup with cilantro and lime.